Nackloose/Perturbarium/README.md

 ### 🧮 Axia (`axia/`)
 The foundational theoretical bedrock — mathematical principles and universal laws that underpin all other work.

+-   [`Axia-Axiom.md`](axia/Axia-Axiom.md) — The Fundamental Criteria for Axiomatic Truth: Establishes the five fundamental criteria that any statement must satisfy to qualify as an Axia—Universality, Indivisibility, Necessity, Transcendence, and Generative Power.
--   [`Evolution-Axiom.md`](axia/Evolution-Axiom.md) — The Fundamental Laws of Adaptive Search: A rigorous mathematical treatment establishing the three fundamental laws that govern all effective optimization algorithms.
+-   [`Evolution-Axiom.md`](axia/Evolution-Axiom.md) — The Fundamental Laws of Genetic Evolution: A rigorous mathematical treatment establishing the laws that govern self-evolving computation systems and genetic search spaces.

 ### 🧠 Theory (`theory/`)
 Schemas, design systems, and aesthetic principles.